bagisto/bagisto-docs/create_models.md

 The `registerModel()` method also silently binds the interface to the implementation with Laravel's service container so you can simply type hint the interface at any point where automatic injection happens.

-Overriding Model class in application:
+Overriding Model class in an application:

     namespace App\Providers;